Hammonton First is the longest running, successful, local independent party in America. Founded in 2005, the group brought

 In the winter of 2005, a group of energized, committed residents of Hammonton came together to help the town.
 They were from diverse backgrounds and political allegiances, united under a common goal: to serve the people of Hammonton.

-The group first met in John DiDonato’s office and was founded by 11 people: Dan Chiofalo, Rock Colasurdo, John DiDonato, Jim Donio, Brian Howell, Esq., Christine Massarelli, Bill Olivo, Tracy Petrongolo, Sam Rodio, Dr. Leonard Streitfeld and Ed Wuillermin.
+The group first met in John DiDonato’s office and was founded by: Dan Chiofalo, John DiDonato, Jim Donio, Brian Howell, Esq., Christine Massarelli, Bill Olivo, Tracy Petrongolo, Sam Rodio, Dr. Leonard Streitfeld and Ed Wuillermin.

 Independents, Democrats, Republicans and others who freely admitted they had never been involved with politics at, all joined forces in returning local government to the people.
 The organization quickly grew to 30, then 100, then hundreds and now thousands.